canonn-science/CAPIv2-Strapi/README.md

 ```
 create database capiv2;
 create user 'capiv2system'@'localhost' identified by 'YourPasswordHere';
-grant all priviledges on capiv2.* to 'capiv2system'@'localhost';
+grant all privileges on capiv2.* to 'capiv2system'@'localhost';
 ```

 After this you should have the following database `capiv2` with the user `capiv2system` and a password for use with Strapi.